Nuclear structure: Nuclear potential and effective interaction

-The self-consistent approaches of the Hartree–Fock type
+Self-consistent approaches of the Hartree–Fock type

 In the Hartree–Fock approach of the n-body problem, the starting point is a Hamiltonian containing n kinetic energy terms, and potential terms.
 As mentioned before, one of the mean field theory hypotheses is that only the two-body interaction is to be taken into account.
 The potential term of the Hamiltonian represents all possible two-body interactions in the set of n fermions.
 It is the first hypothesis.

 The second step consists in assuming that the wavefunction of the system can be written as a Slater determinant of one-particle spin-orbitals.
 This statement is the mathematical translation of the independent-particle model.
 This is the second hypothesis.

 There remains now to determine the components of this Slater determinant, that is, the individual wavefunctions of the nucleons.
 To this end, it is assumed that the total wavefunction (the Slater determinant) is such that the energy is minimum.
 This is the third hypothesis.

 Technically, it means that one must compute the mean value of the (known) two-body Hamiltonian on the (unknown) Slater determinant, and impose that its mathematical variation vanishes.
 This leads to a set of equations where the unknowns are the individual wavefunctions: the Hartree–Fock equations.
 Solving these equations gives the wavefunctions and individual energy levels of nucleons, and so the total energy of the nucleus and its wavefunction.

 This short account of the Hartree–Fock method explains why it is called also the variational approach.
 At the beginning of the calculation, the total energy is a "function of the individual wavefunctions" (a so-called functional), and everything is then made in order to optimize the choice of these wavefunctions so that the functional has a minimum – hopefully absolute, and not only local.
 To be more precise, there should be mentioned that the energy is a functional of the density, defined as the sum of the individual squared wavefunctions.
 The Hartree–Fock method is also used in atomic physics and condensed matter physics as Density Functional Theory, DFT.

 The process of solving the Hartree–Fock equations can only be iterative, since these are in fact a Schrödinger equation in which the potential depends on the density, that is, precisely on the wavefunctions to be determined.
 Practically, the algorithm is started with a set of individual grossly reasonable wavefunctions (in general the eigenfunctions of a harmonic oscillator).
 These allow to compute the density, and therefrom the Hartree–Fock potential.
 Once this done, the Schrödinger equation is solved anew, and so on.
 The calculation stops – convergence is reached – when the difference among wavefunctions, or energy levels, for two successive iterations is less than a fixed value.
 Then the mean field potential is completely determined, and the Hartree–Fock equations become standard Schrödinger equations.
 The corresponding Hamiltonian is then called the Hartree–Fock Hamiltonian.